Blingoose/vimple-vimrc-config/README.md

 8. Configure the `.vimrc` to suit your style.
 9. Download and install nerd font:
    - [Download Meslo nerd font](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#meslo-nerd-font-patched-for-powerlevel10k)
+   - set your terminal to use newly installed meslo font.
 10. Enjoy and keep it simple.

 ## Using Coc for Completion